Early Morning Rain: Background

-The lyrics suggest someone down on his luck, standing at an airport fence and observing the thunderous takeoff of a Boeing 707 jet airliner.
+The lyrics describe someone down on his luck, standing at an airport fence and observing the thunderous takeoff of a Boeing 707 jet airliner.
 The general narrative of the song can be taken as a jet-age musical allegory to a hobo of yesteryear lurking around a railroad yard attempting to surreptitiously board and ride a freight train to get home.
+The song ends with the lyrics, "You can't jump a jet plane like you can a freight train", leaving this jet-age downtrodden man unable to get home.

 Notable recordings and performances

-The version by Ian & Sylvia reached #1 on the Canadian AC charts, August 2, 1965.
-Peter Paul and Mary's version of the song was recorded in 1965, reaching No. 39 in Canada, and No. 91 on the Billboard Hot 100.
+The version by Ian & Sylvia reached No. 1 on the Canadian AC charts, August 2, 1965.
+Peter Paul and Mary's version of the song was recorded in August 1965, reaching No. 39 in Canada, and No. 91 on the Billboard Hot 100.
 The next year, George Hamilton IV's version hit No. 9 on the US country chart In April 1971, Oliver's version hit No. 38 on the US adult contemporary chart.
 Paul Weller took the song to No. 40 in the United Kingdom in 2005.
-Bob Dylan included a version of the song on his 1970 album Self Portrait.
+Notably, Elvis Presley recorded and played the song live dozens of times.
+A French cover of this song, "Dans la brume du matin" (in the morning mist), was a hit in France for Joe Dassin.
+Bob Dylan covered the song in his 1970 album Self Portrait.